thomassuedbroecker/MobileFirstPushV8OnNodeJS/README.md

 7. Show your existing apps: `cf apps`
 8. Just push the app into your Bluemix Instance: `cf push SampleMFPPushIntegration`
 9. See the logs of your app: `cf logs SampleMFPPushIntegration`

+_NOTE:_ If you want to check the push configuration on the MObileFirst Server please take a look in this video:

 [Install Node.js]: https://nodejs.org/en/download/